Barca boss Xavi praises 'spectacularly good' Dest after Valencia win

 'He's only 19!'

-Xavi also had warm words for Pedri, who stood out once more with a sublime goal from outside the area to put Barca 4-1 after just over an hour.
+Xavi also had warm words for Pedri, who stood out once more with what appeared to be a sublime goal from outside the area to put Barca 4-1 after just over an hour.

+That goal, unfortunately for Pedri, was given to Aubameyang, but the midfielder was still impressive in his manager's eyes.

 "He gives us a pause, he doesn't lose the ball, he has to stand out, like he did today," he added.